dmytroleonenko/gym-narde/hardware_acceleration_report.md

 For Mac systems, PyTorch with MPS delivers the most consistent performance gains, with up to 2x speedup for large models and batch sizes.
 The benefits become noticeable at batch sizes of 512 and above.

 For NVIDIA T4 GPU systems, both JAX with XLA and PyTorch with CUDA demonstrate exceptional performance.
-JAX excels at matrix operations (up to 28.88x speedup), while PyTorch delivers outstanding neural network performance (up to 26.57x speedup).
+JAX excels at matrix operations (up to 28.88x speedup), while PyTorch delivers outstanding neural network performance (up to 42.61x speedup).
 These accelerations become effective at much smaller batch sizes compared to M-series chips.

 For the optimal MuZero implementation:
 - On Mac systems: Use PyTorch with MPS with larger batch sizes
-- On NVIDIA T4 systems: Consider a hybrid approach using JAX for tensor operations and PyTorch for neural networks
+- On NVIDIA T4 systems: Use PyTorch with CUDA for neural networks, especially larger models
-- For both platforms: Implement dynamic device selection based on batch size
+- For both platforms: Implement dynamic device selection based on operation type and batch size
+- For environment operations: Consider a hybrid approach that uses CPU for some operations and GPU for others

-These findings suggest that hardware acceleration can dramatically reduce training time for MuZero agents, with NVIDIA T4 GPUs offering substantially better performance than M-series Macs for both research and production environments.
+These findings suggest that hardware acceleration can dramatically reduce training time for MuZero agents, with NVIDIA T4 GPUs offering substantially better performance than M-series Macs for neural network operations and large models.
+The ideal implementation would leverage the strengths of each platform while mitigating their respective weaknesses.